pranavmaneriker/pranavmaneriker.github.io/about.md

 I am currently a PhD student at The Ohio State University at Columbus, Ohio.
 My advisor is [Prof. Srinivasan Parthasarathy](http://web.cse.ohio-state.edu/~parthasarathy.2/).

+My areas of interest lie in the intersection of natural language processing and machine learning.

 Previously, I was a Research Scientist at Big Data Experience Lab, Adobe Research, Bangalore.
 Most of my work there involved natural language processing and statistical modelling.

 I graduated with a B. Tech. in Computer Science and Engineering and a minor in English Literature from IIT Kanpur.